nightconcept/boba-site/project/boba-learn.md

 add(5, 3)
 add(a: 5, b: 3) // Named calls are still allowed for clarity.
 ```

+### Controlling Visibility: Public vs. Private Functions

+Now that you know how to define a function, it's important to understand who can call it.
+Boba is designed for safety and clear organization, so it has a simple rule: by default, everything you create is private.

+When a function is private, it means it can only be seen and used by code within the very same file where it is defined.
+It is completely invisible to the outside world.
+This is a powerful feature that lets you write internal helper functions without worrying that they will be used incorrectly by other parts of a large program.

+To make a function part of a file's public API so that it can be used by other files, you must explicitly mark it as public using the pub keyword at the beginning of its definition.

+You can think of it like building a house:
+- A private function (the default) is like a bedroom or a utility closet—it's essential for the house to work, but it's only meant to be used by the people living inside.
+- A public function (marked with pub) is like the front door or the mailbox—it's the official, designated way for guests and visitors to interact with the house from the outside.

+You may have noticed the pub keyword in some of the previous examples.
+This new understanding explains why it was there: those functions were being designed as public, reusable tools.
+This concept of public versus private will apply to other things you create later, such as structs and enums.

 ### Mixing Named and Positional Arguments